MicrosoftDocs/azure-docs/articles/active-directory/governance/entitlement-management-group-licenses.md

 4. You can also configure **Access Reviews** which allows periodic checks of whether the user still needs access to the access package.
 A review can be a self-review performed by the user or you can set their manager, or another specific reviewer for this task.
 For more information, see [Access Reviews](entitlement-management-access-reviews-create.md).
 For this scenario, you will want each user to review whether they still need a license for Office each year.

     1. Set **Require access reviews** to **Yes**.
-    2. You can leave the **Starting on** to the current date - This date is when the access review campaign will start.
+    2. You can leave the **Starting on** to the current date.
+The starting on date is when the access review campaign will start.
 Once an access review has been created, you can't update its start date.
     3. Set **Review frequency** to be **Annually** - This field determines how often the access review campaign runs.
     4. Specify a **Duration (in days)** - This field is how many days each occurrence of the access review series will run.
     5. For the **Reviewers**, select **Manager**.